mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 One sentence describing the purpose of the system (9.5.1)

+To create a D&D map generator containing a well weighted list of monsters which can be displayed on a large table screen for figures to be put on top of and be controlled by a secondary screen.

 ### 1.2 Scope

 One paragraph describing the scope of the system (9.5.2)